lakshmi-intechcode/jng_instr_folder/assessments/phase3_ideas/README.md

 # Final Project Prompt

-#### Description
+### Description

 * CONGRATS SOON TO BE ALUMNI!!!!
-* You will have one month to work together and build the greatest app you've ever built
+* You will have one month to work together and build the greatest app THE WORLD HAS EVER SEEN
-* You have ALMOST 100% freedom to do whatever you want
+* You have ALMOST 100% freedom with what you want to work on for this month
-* There are a few requirements
+* There are a few requirements...

+---

-#### Requirements on Project Idea
+### Requirements On Project Idea

-***Before you start coding please complete the following and present your final project idea for approval***
+***DO NOT START CODING***

+***The below requirements must be approved by Thursday***

-* Come to a group concensus on what the project is and what it will do
+* It should be a group decision on what the project is and what it will do
-* A drawn out ERD of what your database will look like.
-(If you have one)
+* A drawn out ERD of your database. (if you have one)
+	* How many tables will you have?
+	* What will those tables contain?
+	* The relationships?
 * In depth user stories.
-(What will your user be allowed to do)
+	* Do you have users?
+	* What can they do?
+	* Login?
+Register?
+	* Will they be able to fully CRUD things?
+Maybe just `READ` things?
-* The technologies you will be using to complete this project
+* What are the technologies you will be using to complete this project
+	* Try to keep this to a minimum
+	* A month sounds like a long time but you don't want to spend it learning too many new things and trying to implement them in a group project
 * What is the MVP?
+	* What is the Minimal Viable Product
+	* The ABSOLUTE requirements that need to be finished by the end of the month
 * What are your luxury goals?

-#### Considerations
+	* When you hit your MVP what are the extra ideas you want to add on

+---

+### Have Ideas?
+Some Items To Consider

 * OAuth
 	* What organizations use OAuth?